Cord blood and cord lining banking

 Cord blood - Used for over 80 types of diseases1,2

-Cord blood is highly rich in HSCs which can develop into any type of blood cells like red blood cells, white blood cells or platelets.
+Cord blood is rich in HSCs which can develop into any type of blood cells like red blood cells, white blood cells or platelets.

-Cord blood stem cells can basically:
+Cord blood stem cells can potentially:

 Replace and regenerate damaged or diseased bone marrow

-Treatment for blood cancers
+Treat blood cancers

 Correct genetic defects (sibling/ allogeneic transplantation)

-Potential for cellular therapy and regenerative medicine
+Potential to be used for cellular therapy and regenerative medicine

 Cord Lining - Additional protection with promising medical potentials²

-Cord lining contains both CLEpSCs and MSCs.
+Cord lining contains both Cord Lining Epithelial Stem Cells and Mesenchymal Stem Cells.

-CLEpSC form the soft tissues that connect, support, or surround other structures and organs of the body including cornea, skin, and liver.
+Cord Lining Epithelial Stem Cells (CLEpSC) form the soft tissues that connect, support, or surround other structures and organs of the body including cornea, skin, and liver.

-Epithelial Stem Cells (EpSCs) are important because they can differentiate into:
+CLEpSCs are important because they can differentiate into:

-- Skin Cells
+• Skin Cells

-- Cornea Cells
+• Cornea Cells

-- Liver Cells
+• Liver Cells

-- Insulin producing Cells
+• Insulin producing Cells

-- Mucin producing Cells
+• Mucin producing Cells

-- Inner Ear Cells
+• Inner Ear Cells

-MSCs are the building blocks of structural tissues of our body such as bone, cartilage, muscle, fibrous tissues and fat and can potentially aid in the repair of injured tissues and organs.
+Mesenchymal Stem Cells (MSC) are the building blocks of structural tissues of our body such as bone, cartilage, muscle, fibrous tissues and fat and can potentially aid in the repair of injured tissues and organs.

-Mesenchymal Stem Cells (MSCs) are important because they can differentiate into:
+MSCs are important because they can differentiate into:

-- Fat Cells
+• Fat Cells

-- Cartilage Cells
+• Cartilage Cells

-- Nerve producing Cells
+• Nerve Cells

-- Heart Cells
+• Heart Cells

-- Bone producing Cells
+• Bone Cells

 Storing both cord blood and cord lining will give you more types of stem cells.
 You are availing your child to a medical advancement with access to a growing number of applications of stem cells and the therapeutic potential that they hold.